"Design brings wealth" wrote Olaf Leu, one of the great graphic designers of the last century. Provocative, surprising even, yet perhaps also true?

 Prof. Dr.-Ing.
 (Arch.)
 Alex Buck

 After receiving his diploma (HfG Offenbach) and later gaining his doctorate (University of Hannover) Alex Buck founded d ... c brand + design consultants in 1992, the first design management consultancy in Germany.
 Alex proceeded to lead and develop this business until he transformed it into design.net AG in 2000 and then subsequently guided it as its CEO until 2002.
 Following the merger of design.net AG with Peter Schmidt Studios / BBDO Alex took over as Managing Partner and CEO of the Peter Schmidt Group, the central brand and design agency of BBDO Germany, until 2009 and then as Chairman and Senior Partner until 2012.
-Since 2013 Alex has been Chairman of Whybrand, Brand Identity Partners Frankfurt, Berlin and Zurich.
+Since 2013 Alex has been Chairman of Whybrand, Brand Identity Partners Frankfurt, Frankfurt – Berlin.

 From 1994 to 2001 Alex was also a publisher and editor of the journal "form - Zeitschrift für Gestaltung" and from 2012 to 2013 a member of the Board of Publishers of the journal "GRID - Zeitschrift für Gestaltung".
 To date Alex has also written and edited numerous books and articles on the subject of brand, design and innovation.